matuteiglesias/journal/content/Business/2024-11-06_Compiled_Economic_and_Social_Stability_Reports.md

 ### Key Activities
 - Developed a guide for completing payment receipts for personal and tenant use.
-- Outlined efficient report structuring for [[data analysis]], focusing on economic indicators and social stability.
+- Outlined efficient report structuring for data analysis, focusing on economic indicators and social stability.
 - Prepared targeted summary reports based on specific requirements.
-- Selected and refined indicators for economic and social stability analysis, emphasizing health, [[education]], and socio-economic conditions.
+- Selected and refined indicators for economic and social stability analysis, emphasizing health, education, and socio-economic conditions.
 - Reviewed Afrobarometer variables for governance and social cohesion analysis, highlighting their relevance for fragility and resilience.
 - Analyzed urban vs. rural perceptions using DHS and Afrobarometer data.
 - Addressed the absence of Afrobarometer data for the DRC and identified missing indicators from DHS data.